Masonshipton25/URIELPlus-LangRank/README.md

 }
 ```

-If you have any questions, you can open a [GitHub Issue](https://github.com/davidanugraha/proxylm/issues) or send them an [email](mailto:david.anugraha@gmail.com).
+If you have any questions, you can open a [GitHub Issue](https://github.com/neulab/langrank/issues).

 ## About URIEL+